cirocosta/cartographer-cdf-demo/README.md

 ```

-But, that said, we need a way of updating that exact field
+But, that said, we still need to figure out a way of updating that exact field
 (`spec.source.git.revision`) with the revisions we want.

 i.e., it'd be great if we could somehow express: